kondratowiczm/testing-repo/README.md

 # testing-repo

-Main branch requires a PR
+Main branch requires a PR even from admins